madclouds/code-better/README.md

 ##### 2014
 - https://developer.apple.com/videos/play/wwdc2014/228/  A Look Inside Presentation Controllers
 - https://developer.apple.com/videos/play/wwdc2014/229/  Advanced iOS Application Architecture and Patterns
+  - Design Information Flow (rather than letting it grow adhoc like a weed).
+    - Where is "truth"?
+    - Truth vs. derived values (like a cache and should be treated as such)
+    - When new truth is created the relationship is asymetical.
+  - Define clear responsibilities
+    - dont duplicate code....... great advice...
+  - Simplify with immutability
+    - skipped over this part
 - https://developer.apple.com/videos/play/wwdc2014/236/  Building Interruptible and Responsive Interactions
 - https://developer.apple.com/videos/play/wwdc2014/224/  Core iOS Application Architectural Patterns
 - https://developer.apple.com/videos/play/wwdc2014/416/  Building Modern Frameworks